Warren Elliot Henry: Early life and education

 Henry was born in Evergreen, Alabama in 1909.
-Dr. Henry attended Tuskegee Institute, as his parents had done.
+Henry attended Tuskegee Institute, as his parents had done.
 He completed majors in mathematics, English, and French, and minors in chemistry, physics, and German.
 He graduated in 1931 with a Bachelor of Science and as valedictorian of his class.
 Prior to continuing his studies, he served as a school principal at a segregated school in Atmore, Alabama.
 Henry earned a Master of Science degree in organic chemistry from Atlanta University in 1937.

 While working towards his graduate degree, he taught classes at Spelman College and Morehouse College.
 He received a PhD in Physical Chemistry and Physics from the University of Chicago in 1941, with Dr. T.F.
 Young as an advisor, and graduated as the only Black person to receive the degree in his cohort of five candidates.
 His thesis was titled "I. resistance Thermometry and II.
 An Experimental Investigation of the Possibility of Using Alternating Current Techniques in the Measurement of Small Temperature Differences."